Privacy Policy

 -

-Confidentiality agreements with staff and third-party contractors
+Confidentiality obligations for staff and contractors

-8. Access to Medical Records
+10. Access to Medical Records

 You are entitled to access the personal information we hold about you.
 Requests must be made in writing.
 We will respond within 30 days, as required by law.
+We may require proof of identity before releasing records.

 An administrative fee may apply to cover the cost of copying or retrieving your records.